BIO

 FILM THEORY

 If you’d like to check out my old PhD proposal (Goldsmiths, June 2009), it lives here: Film, the Alchemical Medium: Archetypal Enchantment and the Transformative Potential of the Moving Image (2009).
 It aimed to study how we are enchanted by film, using early film theory, post-Jungian analysis & anthropology of ritual, and ways the moving image can potentially be utilised in art therapy.
-You are also welcome to read up its theoretical decendent, Archetypal Enchantment and the Twin of David Lynch. presentation I gave at the Cinematic Desire: A Cinema Studies Group interdisciplinary graduate conference, CUNY Graduate Centre, New York, March 2010.
+You are also welcome to read up its theoretical descendants, The Alchemical Screen: Enchantment and the Cinema, my symposium paper & presentation at the 21st Century Magic and Spirituality in Media and Culture symposium, Goldsmiths, University of London, focusing on immersion in narratives — the cinema and the body, June 2023.
+Also an earlier paper, Archetypal Enchantment and the Twin of David Lynch, a presentation I gave at the Cinematic Desire: A Cinema Studies Group interdisciplinary graduate conference, CUNY Graduate Centre, New York, March 2010, on film recording as a replica of life, its twin and its double, its deathly echo, and the theme of the doppelgänger in the cinema of David Lynch.
 Revised & edited, August 2020.
 For a bit more back to the future vibe, I’ve edited and revised Fallen Women of Hollywood Melodrama: 1930s-1950s, my 2005 Birkbeck final essay for Prof Laura Mulvey’s course on melodrama, exploring the myth of the fallen woman in classic Hollywood melodrama, via Jungian framework, tracing historical, religious and literary antecedents, delving into the archetypal realms of the dark, wild feminine projected onto the screen, and her impact on the spectator, male and female.
 Its theoretical follow-up, From Door Frame to Freeze Frame: Femmes Ante Portas was presented at Framed: Delimiting the Film Image: A Cinema Studies Group interdisciplinary graduate conference, New York, April 2008.
 A post-Jungian reading, it aimed at analysis of the veneration of the Hollywood film icon, tracing the blazing trail of cinema femme fatales, their imagery framed within portals, places where darkness and light meet, transforming, dynamically, into a new animus/anima fluid form of the femme fatale as action figure.

 MA Dissertation